Best Sanders for Removing Paint 2026

 Best Sanders for Car Paint Removal

-Car paint removal is a different beast from general surface stripping — it requires tools designed specifically to work on curved body panels without heat build-up, swirl marks, or the risk of sanding through the metal.
+Car paint removal is a different beast from general surface stripping — it requires tools designed to work on curved body panels without heat build-up, swirl marks, or the risk of cutting through to bare metal.
 Most of the tools above are too aggressive or too large for bodywork.
-Here’s what the professionals actually use in quality bodyshops.
+Here’s what professionals actually use in quality bodyshops, and why pneumatic tools dominate this specific application.

 Dynabrade 56815 Dynorbital Supreme (5″)